postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-teams.md

 ## Create a Microsoft Teams webhook URL

+> Note that certain permissions are required by Microsoft Teams in order to [add a connector to a channel](https://docs.microsoft.com/en-us/microsoftteams/office-365-custom-connectors).

 Log in to your Microsoft Teams account.
 Create a new channel, or go to an already existing channel, where you want to set up this integration.

 [![select channel](https://assets.postman.com/postman-docs/59031183.png)](https://assets.postman.com/postman-docs/59031183.png)